-Laboratory step Variable obtained Crush a fraction of the sample <150 μm (100 Mesh).
-(Required step for C analysis using a LECO brand device) Note the mass of the initial sample M Dry the soil samples at room temperature ( $\approx$ 21 °C, $\approx$ 48-72 h).
+Laboratory step Variable obtained Note the mass of the initial sample Mi Dry the soil samples at room temperature (\approx 21 °C, \approx 48-72 h).
+For samples analyzed using Laser Induced Breakdown Spectroscopy (LIBS), dry the soil samples at \approx 37 °C, \approx 12 h.
 Determine the total mass of the dry sample (g).
 Mt Separate fine soil particles (diam < 2 mm) from coarse soil particles (diam > 2 mm) in each sample by sieving.
 Crush clay soils to 2.5 mm.
+For samples analyzed using Laser Induced Breakdown Spectroscopy (LIBS), crush and sieve the soil samples to 2mm.

 Determine the mass of the fine soil sample (g).
-Mf Determine the moisture content of the dry sample (on the basis of the anhydrous mass of the soil at 105°C). % H Determine the mass density of the sample knowing the % H, $M_t$ and the value of the input variables in equation 27 (below) Db Determine the percentage of organic matter using the loss-on-ignition method for the sample (%) at 375°C. Fo Determine the organic carbon concentration of the sample by ignition (using, for example, a LECO brand device [%; g/kg or mg/kg or ppm; on the basis of the anhydrous mass of the soil at 105°C]).
-C h
+Mf Determine the moisture content of the dry sample (on the basis of the anhydrous mass of the soil at 105°C). % H Determine the mass density of the sample knowing the % H, M_t and the value of the input variables in equation 27 (below) Db For samples analyzed using Laser Induced Breakdown Spectroscopy (LIBS), place \approx 40g of soil in a cup and compress to 1500 psi.
+Determine the percentage of organic matter using the loss- on-ignition method for the sample (%) at 375°C or using Laser Induced Breakdown Spectroscopy (LIBS).
+Fo Crush a fraction of the sample to <150 μm (100 Mesh). (necessary for the C dose of a LECO-brand device) This step is not required if the samples are analyzed using a LaserAg-brand device.
+Determine the organic carbon concentration of the sample by ignition (using, for example, a LECO brand device [%; g/kg or mg/kg or ppm; on the basis of the anhydrous mass of the soil at 105°C]) or by Laser Induced Breakdown Spectroscopy (LIBS) [%].
+Ch